dr-jts/recipes/veg/veg-baked.md

 4. Then broil for 2-3 minutes, or until the crisp and golden brown.
 Serve immediately, garnished with parsley, if desired.

-## Roasted Zuchinni/Sprouts

-* 1 small zuchinni, sliced into 1/2 in half-moons
-* 2 red peppers, chunked
-* 12 to 16 Brussels sprouts, halved or quartered
-* 3 T grainy mustard
-* 1 T olive oil
-* Salt and pepper to taste

-1. Toss vegetables with oil, mustard and seasonings
-2. Place on baking sheet in single layer
-3. Bake at 375 F for 20-30 minutes
-4. For even cooking, toss once in middle of bake time